turingschool/front-end-curriculum/lessons/module-2/cross-browser-compat.md

 #### Your Turn

-Open your `Activity Tracker` project's HTML and CSS files.
-Using [*HTML5 PLEASE*](https://html5please.com/)
+Open your `Activity Tracker` project's HTML and CSS files and go to the[*HTML5 PLEASE*](https://html5please.com/) website.

-* Take 5 - 10 minutes to check some of those new, shiny HTML tagss and CSS3 features that you implemented.
+* Take 5 - 10 minutes to check some of those new, shiny HTML5 tags and CSS3 properties that you implemented.
   * Do you need a fallback?
 Something called a polyfill?
 Neither?

+_*Note: Another popular site to check for compatability issues is ["Can I Use"](https://caniuse.com/).
+This site is nice in that it provides up-to-date browser support tables*_

 ### Polyfills & Shims